Manifold problems

 Basic example

 You can pass your own projection function which takes a point $u_{guess}\in \mathbb R^n$ and project it on $\mathcal M$.
-For example, in the case of the plane F(u,p) = u[3]
+For example, in the case of the plane F(u,p) = u[3], we could use:

 You can pass your own tangent function which returns an orthonormal basis of the tangent space at point $u$.
-For example, in the case of the plane F(u,p) = u[3]
+For example, in the case of the plane F(u,p) = u[3], we could use:

 You can pass a finalizer function which returns a boolean.
 This boolean is used to discard or not the current chart.
 This can be used to restrict the manifold to a given bounding box.